 | Functional Testing | Auto-generated tests that compare origin and target behavior side by side.
 Covers API, CLI, and UI testing. |

-| Wiki | Project knowledge page stored in the Knowledge Hub — architecture decisions, patterns, and integration notes. |
+| Wiki | Project knowledge page under Wikis in Project Knowledge — architecture decisions, patterns, and integration notes. |

 | Roadmap | The main screen in the Morph Platform listing the project’s milestones, with other project entities available via sidebar. |